-The cobbler sync command is also useful after changing internal Cobbler settings.
-If you do not run Cobbler synchronization manually, it will run automatically when needed and thus may delay normal operation.
+It can also be done after a change within Cobbler that needs to be synchronized immediately.
+Otherwise Cobbler synchronization will run automatically when needed.
 For more information about Cobbler, see [ Client-configuration > Cobbler > Cobbler ].

 Configure DHCP for PXE through Proxy